ductuantruong/TripleNet/README.md

-# TripletNet
+# TripleNet
 This is a pytorch implementation of the TripleNet and PairNet models from the paper [Triply Supervised Decoder Networks for Joint Detection and Segmentation](https://arxiv.org/abs/1809.09299).
-The source code is runnable.
-However, due to remaining bugs in our implementations, the models will output weird predicitions.

 In this `seg_only_models` branch, we modify the models to train and make inferences for only segmentation tasks.
 This modification is mainly for troubleshooting and experimental purposes.
+However, it is ready to use as a PairNet and TripleNet implementation for semantic segmentation task only.

 ## Installation